ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/wednesday/alignment.md

 ---

-**16\.** Once your jobs have finished successfully, use a script of ours to collect the alignment stats.
+**16\.** Once your jobs have finished successfully, use a script of ours, [aln_stats.sh](aln_stats.sh) to collect the alignment stats.
 Don't worry about the script's contents at the moment; you'll use very similar commands to create a counts table in the next section.
 For now:

     cd ~/rnaseq_example/02-STAR_alignment/
     cp /share/biocore/workshops/2018_June_RNAseq/02-STAR_alignment/aln_stats.sh .